FREQUENTLY ASKED QUESTIONS

 Farm-to-Chef Week is one way for those establishments who already source most of their ingredients from local farms to further showcase the good work they are already doing, and to attract new customers who may not yet know about them.
 Farm-to-Chef Week provides a good opportunity to connect with additional local farms and strengthen relationships.
 It also encourages creativity—it is a chance to try working with a new product or an old favorite in a new way.

 If a foodservice establishment does not currently source from local farms, how can they begin?
-The Connecticut Department of Agriculture is creating a new Farm-to-Chef website that will make it easier to find Connecticut farms specifically interested in selling to restaurants and institutions.
-In the meantime, the agency’s Consumer Information page has a wide variety of listings including farm stands/stores, specific types of farms (orchards, dairies, etc.), farmers’ markets, and more.
-Call or stop by and ask about product availability, wholesale pricing, and any delivery options.
+The Connecticut Department of Agriculture can help to make connections with producers, please reach out.
+Farm listings (though not an exhaustive list) can be found at https://guide.ctnofa.org where you can reach out and see if producers are interested in selling to restaurants and other food service establishments.
+Call farms or stop by farmer markets in your area and ask about product availability, wholesale pricing, and any delivery options.
 Purchase a small amount of product to try.
 Soon you find some farms that are a good fit to supply your business.
-Then be sure to let yourcustomers know about the men and women who have grown and raised the food used in your menu.
+Then be sure to let your customers know about the producers who have grown and raised the food used in your menu.

 How is Farm-To-Chef week promoted?

 Farm-to-Chef week is promoted through a variety of avenues including media releases and subsequent articles/features, website information, email blasts, word-of-mouth, and through advertising made possible through the generous support of Farm-to-Chef Week sponsors.
-To learn more about becoming a sponsor, please see the 2018 sponsorship package.
+To learn more about becoming a sponsor, please see the 2021 Sponsorship Form.